Computer Software

 By Kevin Bonsor & Nathan Chandler

-Compression programs can eliminate 50 to 95 percent of file size in seconds, but when you open up the file the data is still there!
-Learn how compression algorithms cut down on bytes without killing data.
+Compression programs can eliminate 50 to 95 percent of file size in seconds, but when you open the file, the data is still there!
+Learn how to compress files!

 By Tom Harris